Hi, my name is Heather, and I’m an old-school Trekkie (“Hi, Heather!”).

 “Insufficient facts always invite danger.”

 If you’re making your living in SEO, it’s crucial to know your search engine “stuff” inside and out.
 Too many companies have gotten burned because someone thinks a fact is correct (say, following some sort of mythical keyword density percentage) – when in fact, it would qualify as an “insufficient fact.”
 Today, there are many ways to get your SEO facts on so you know exactly what you’re talking about.
 Attend a conference (may I say that SMX East was killer?
 Wow!)
 Take a class (MarketMotive has some great classes around Internet marketing.)
-Get Certified in SEO copywriting techniques.
+Learn more about SEO copywriting.
 Better knowledge = better rankings and conversions.
 Who wouldn’t want that?

 “It is curious how often you humans manage to obtain that which you do not want.”